Video shows Colorado police shooting man as he ran away

 Police previously said an officer shot Bailey on Aug.
 3 after he reached for a gun.

-The body camera footage shows officers talking to Bailey and another man about an armed robbery that was reported nearby.
-One officer orders the men, both black, to keep their hands up so another officer can search them for weapons.
+The body camera footage shows officers talking to Bailey and another man in a neighborhood about an armed robbery that was reported nearby.
+One officer orders the men, who are both black, to keep their hands up so another officer can search them for weapons.

 Bailey runs away as he is about to be searched and is seen with his hands near his waistband.

 The officer can be heard yelling "hands up!" three times before firing multiple shots.
-The footage shows Bailey falling to the ground.
+The footage shows Bailey falling to the ground and the officers running up to cuff his hands behind his back.

-Another officer adds, "I can't get to it.
-Hold on.
-I'm cutting the pants off.
-Stay with me brother."

-Officers handcuffed Bailey and used a knife to retrieve what appears to be a gun concealed between his legs.
+An officer kneeling at Bailey's side tugs at what appears to be a gun between his legs as he bleeds in the street.

+"He's got a gun in his pants," another officer says as the kneeling officer struggles to free the object from Bailey's shorts.
+One of the officers uses a blade to cut Bailey's shorts before removing them.

-Family attorney Mari Newman characterized the shooting as an "execution" based on the video and reports of witnesses she did not name.
+Family attorney Mari Newman characterized Bailey's shooting as an "execution" based on the video and the reports of witnesses she did not name.

-Darold Killmer, another family lawyer, said Thursday he believes the officer used excessive force, and Bailey "was doing everything in his power ... to get away."
+Darold Killmer, another family lawyer, said Thursday that he believes the officer used excessive force and that Bailey "was doing everything in his power ... to get away."

 "He did not have a weapon in his hand and had not shown any weapon when he was shot in the back and killed," Killmer said.
 "The police appear to argue that they shot Mr. Bailey because they feared he was going for a gun at the time.
 We think the video shows otherwise."

+Bailey's family planned a wake on Thursday and his funeral and burial services were set for Friday in Colorado Springs.

-The shooting is being investigated by the El Paso County Sheriff's Office, which will turn its findings over to the district attorney's office.
+The shooting is being investigated by the El Paso County sheriff's office, which will turn its findings over to prosecutors.
 Bailey's family has asked for an independent special prosecutor to take over the inquiry.

-Several media organizations, including The Associated Press, requested the release of the footage.
+Several media organizations, including The Associated Press, requested the release of the video.

+The Gazette has reported that officers with the Colorado City Police Department have shot seven people this year, and five of which were fatal.

 Comments